 One thing in particular I recommend you should pay special attention to – whether you’ll need additional services or not.
 For instance, if your use case requires log monitoring and infrastructure monitoring, the list will be significantly smaller.
 And this in particular is not a small task.
 Having the ability to see exactly the error that the server recorded when the issue was reported is going to save your team hours and hours of debugging.

 How about RUM?
 Real user monitoring allows you to record the interactions of your actual users while synthetic monitoring will simulate them.
 It might not be obvious right now, but combining the two will remove all the blind spots that you might have if you choose to use just one without the other.
-Read more about RUM vs synthetic monitoring and why should you use them both.
+We explained the full benefits in our article about real user monitoring vs synthetic monitoring, so make sure to check that one out as well.

 All of these questions, among many others, will play a major role in how you choose the best synthetic tool to monitor and test your website.